jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Morphisms of schemes.md

 ---

 We have shown already that [[Algebraic geometry --- rising-sea/notes/Morphisms of ringed spaces#_definition _ the category of ringed spaces|morphisms of ringed spaces compose]].
-It's clear that the composition of a morphism of local rings is still a morphism of local rings.
+It's clear that the composition of local ring homomorphisms is still a local ring homomorphism.
 Since the stalk morphisms of the composition are just compositions of the stalk morphisms with some extra $\pi_{*} \mathscr{O}_{X, p} \to \mathscr{O}_{X, p}$ bits in between this means that morphisms of local ringed spaces, and thus, morphisms of schemes compose too.
 Clearly this gives a category of schemes.
 We denote this category by $\mathsf{Sch}$.

 ### Morphisms to affine schemes